First Dark Matter Search Results from the LUX-ZEPLIN (LZ) Experiment

 Cosmogenic activation of the xenon prior to underground deployment produces short-lived isotopes that decayed during this first run, notably $^{127}$Xe (\SI{36.3}{d}) and $^{37}$Ar (\SI{35.0}{d})~\cite{TabRad_v7,TabRad_v8, PhysRevD.96.112011}.
-Atomic de-excitations following $^{127}$Xe L- or M-shell electron captures fall within the ROI if the ensuing $^{127}$I nuclear de-excitation $\gamma$-ray(s) escapes the TPC.
+Atomic de-excitations following $^{127}$Xe L- or M-shell electron captures fall within the ROI if the ensuing $^{127}$I nuclear de-excitation $\gamma$ ray(s) escapes the TPC.
 The rate of $^{127}$Xe electron captures is constrained by the rate of K-shell atomic de-excitations, which are outside the ROI.
-The skin is effective at tagging the $^{127}$I nuclear de-excitation $\gamma$-ray(s), reducing this background by a factor of 5.
+The skin is effective at tagging the $^{127}$I nuclear de-excitation $\gamma$ ray(s), reducing this background by a factor of 5.
 The number of $^{37}$Ar events is estimated by calculating the exposure of the xenon to cosmic rays before it was brought underground, then correcting for the decay time before the search~\cite{aalbers2022cosmogenic}.
 A flat constraint of 0 to three times the estimate of 96 events is imposed because of large uncertainties on the prediction.

 The NR background has contributions from radiogenic neutrons and coherent elastic neutrino-nucleus scattering (CE$\nu$NS) from $^8$B solar neutrinos.
 The prediction for the CE$\nu$NS rate, calculated as in Refs.~\cite{baxter2021recommended, Agostini2019Simultaneous, vinyoles2017new, aharmin2013combined}, is small due to the S2$>$600 phd requirement.
-The rate of radiogenic neutrons in the ROI is constrained using the distribution of single scatters in the FV tagged by the OD and then applying the measured neutron tagging efficiency (\SI{88.5(7)}{\percent}).
+The rate of radiogenic neutrons in the ROI is constrained using the distribution of single scatters in the FV tagged by the OD and then applying the measured neutron tagging efficiency from the AmLi calibration sources (\SI{89(3)}{\percent}).
 A likelihood fit of the NR component in the OD-tagged data is consistent with observing zero events, leading to a data-driven constraint of $0.0^{+0.2}$ applied to the search.
 This rate agrees with simulations based on detector material radioassay~\cite{akerib2020cleanliness}.

 Finally, the expected distribution of accidentals is determined by generating composite single-scatter event waveforms from isolated S1 and S2 pulses and applying the WIMP analysis selections.
-The selection efficiency is then applied to UDT single-scatter-like events to constrain the accidentals rate.
+The selection efficiency is then applied to unphysical drift time single-scatter-like events to constrain the accidentals rate.

 Statistical inference of WIMP scattering cross section and mass is performed with an extended unbinned profile likelihood statistic in the $\log_{10}$\stwoc-\sonec\ observable space, with a two-sided construction of the \SI{90}{\percent} confidence bounds~\cite{baxter2021recommended}.
 Background and signal component shapes are modeled in the observable space using the \textsc{geant4}-based package \textsc{baccarat}~\cite{akerib2021simulations,ALLISON2016186} and a custom simulation of the LZ detector response using the tuned \textsc{nest} model.
 The background component uncertainties are included as constraint terms in a combined fit of the background model to the data, the result of which is also shown in Table~\ref{tab:bkgds}.